 The Sorensen Institute is proud to have more than 2,000 graduates of our various programs.

-Currently 25 program alumni serve in the Virginia General Assembly.
+Currently 27 program alumni serve in the Virginia General Assembly.
 In 2017 an alumnus was elected Governor of Virginia.
+Currently, Congresswoman Elaine Luria (PLP 2017) serves as the representative for Virginia's Second District.
 Additionally, two Sorensen alumni served as U.S. Congressmen from 2010 until retiring in 2017.
 They represent the entire range of legislative districts.
 Sorensen alumni speak for the rural farmer and the urban worker, while representing large metropolitan areas and small traditional communities.
 These legislators are visible reminders that politics can be about the heated clash of ideas, but that our differences do not have to divide us.